Vulnerability and exposure in relationships

 I found that I had no internal doors in my home.
 Not a one, not a cabinet, closet, pantry, drawer, or room door.

-He might see that comforter that I stuffed in the corner of the bottom shelf of the linen closet without bothering to fold or have it cleaned, or that at 39 years old I still can’t fold a fitted sheet properly.
-(Yes I know the concept; I just can’t make it work) He might see disorder; he might see that though I bought the wood glue to fix the desk I still haven’t gotten to it, he might see procrastination.
-He might see how many shoes I truly own, he might see my attempts at self-emotional comforting, or that closet that still doesn’t have shelving, he might see that sometimes I’m lazy.
+He might see that comforter that I stuffed in the corner of the bottom shelf of the linen closet without bothering to fold it or have it cleaned.
+Or he might see that at 39 years old I still can’t fold a fitted sheet properly.
+(Yes I know the concept, I just can’t make it work) He might see disorder, he might see that though I bought the wood glue to fix the desk I still haven’t gotten to it, so he might see procrastination.
+He might see how many shoes I truly own, so he might see my attempts at self-emotional comforting.
+Or he might see that closet that still doesn’t have shelving, so he might see that sometimes I’m lazy.
 Am I afraid that he’ll see that I’m not as put together as I appear to be?

 “It’s not oversharing, it’s not purging, it’s not indiscriminate disclosure, and it’s not celebrity-style social media information dumps.
 Vulnerability is about sharing our feelings and our experiences with people who have earned the right to hear them.”

 I stand by this advice and I use it myself.
 But in our trusted stable relationships, the ones that have shown to be supportive and nurturing, why are we still hanging doors?
 Why are we so afraid to show these dependable people who we are inside the closets?
 These are the people that need to see inside the most that will rather than reject us, they have proven that they will embrace us even more for our disorder.
 In fact, they might even come over on a Saturday and help us sort some of it out.

 If we never remove the doors we’re never allowing those in our lives to truly see us and truly love us for who we are behind the doors.
 We are denying ourselves the chance to be utterly loved for all that we are, were, and have the capacity to be.